Police record almost half a million shoplifting offences in England and Wales

 The figure is the highest since current records began in the year to March 2003, according to the Office for National Statistics (ONS).

-Shoplifting levels had already reached a 20-year high last year, the ONS said.
+Shoplifting levels had already reached a 20-year high last year, with the latest figures showing the crime continues to be on the rise.

 Police recorded 1.8 million theft offences in the year to September, a 2% increase driven by shoplifting and a 22% rise in crimes involving theft from a person (146,109), according to the data published on Thursday.